It's Rush Limbaugh, this, The Excellence in Broadcasting Network, where we have more fun than a human being should be allowed to have.

 What the bill will do is expand hate crime laws to include sexual orientation and gender-based attacks.

-Uh and the supporters, well, no, no, no, no.
+And the supporters, well, no, no, no, no, it only applies to violent crime.

-This is this is thought crime legislation.
+This is thought crime legislation.

 It's nothing more than that.